TelerikAcademy/JavaScript-Applications/Topics/02. HTTP and AJAX/README.md

   -  Large sites with lots of subdomains
   -  Accessing web services
 -  Ways of "relaxing"
-  -  document.domain – can be set to a superdomain when in proper subdomain
+  -  document.domain - can be set to a superdomain when in proper subdomain
-  -  Cross document messaging – HTML5, `postMessage()` to page in `<iframe>`
+  -  Cross document messaging - HTML5, `postMessage()` to page in `<iframe>`
   -  Cross Origin Resource Sharing
   -  WebSockets
--  Workaround – JSONP
+-  Workaround - `JSONP`

 <!-- attr: {class: 'slide-section', showInPresentation: true} -->